econia-labs/emojicoin-dot-fun/src/typescript/frontend/src/components/charts/README.md

 This function is created by the datafeed API specifically for each combination of a market and a candlestick time frame.
-We store this function in our [EventStore state] in the `EventStore` market ID map, which also has a corresponding `resolution` field containing an object that holds the callback function.
+We store this function in our [EventStore state] in the `EventStore` market ID map, which also has a corresponding `period` field containing an object that holds the callback function.

-For example, if our `EventStore` encounters a swap event for the market with a market ID of `3`, we iterate over all resolutions and check if we should update the latest bar and/or invoke the datafeed API callback function.
+For example, if our `EventStore` encounters a swap event for the market with a market ID of `3`, we iterate over all resolutions (aka period duration types and check if we should update the latest bar and/or invoke the datafeed API callback function.

 Something like this: